-“It is a ringfenced method of getting prompt advice.
-It allows me to get immediate advice from a specialist and gives me the ability to have a frank discussion over the phone, which would be difficult via letter.
-For example, talking about realistic likelihood of serious disease, the gut impression, talking about medicolegal considerations, the effect of a patient’s mental health on compliance etc. which aren’t always talked about in clinical letters.”
+‘It aids the management of complex patients, avoids unnecessary referrals when there is uncertainty, and it allows us to do more with our patients.
+I used to seek Prof-to-Prof Advice either through SCI “advice only letter” or by sending an email directly to the consultant.
+Prof-to-Prof Advice is better because it is a ring-fenced method of getting prompt guidance.
+It ensures I receive immediate advice from a specialist, giving me the ability to have a frank discussion over the phone, which would be difficult via letter.
+For example, talking about the realistic likelihood of serious disease, the gut impression, talking about medico-legal considerations or the effect of a patient’s mental health on compliance, which aren’t always referred to in clinical letters.’

-“The patient was not unwell enough to justify a hospital admission, but I didn’t feel they could wait for a ‘advice only’ SCI letter response.
-Using prof to prof clinical decisions allowed me to discuss the case with a Gastroenterology Consultant, who advised a management plan, which I commenced.
-The patient was also then allocated to an urgent appointment with treatment in situ in the interim.”
+‘On another occasion, a patient presented with bloody stools and a history of inflammatory bowel disease.
+The patient was unwell enough to justify a hospital admission, but I didn’t feel they could wait for an “advice only” SCI letter response.
+Using Prof-to-Prof Advice allowed me to discuss these concerns with a consultant gastroenterologist, who advised on a management plan, which I commenced.
+The patient was also then allocated an urgent appointment with treatment in situ in the interim.